eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When handling existing workloads, the RuntimeManager shall call each RuntimeFacade to request a list of existing workloads started during the same machine runtime window by a previous execution of an Ankaios Agent with the same name as the currently running Agent.

 Comment:
 A 'machine runtime window' is the time between the start and shutdown of the machine.
-Finding existing workloads needs to be done fore stating new workloads in order to avoid conflicts.
+Finding existing workloads needs to be done before stating new workloads in order to avoid conflicts.
 If this call fails, the agent currently ignores the failure assumes that no workloads are running.
 It must be confirmed that this behavior is correct.

 Tags:
 - RuntimeManager